-- Liaise with Elders and other key stakeholders in Aboriginal and Torres Strait Islander communities to ensure meaningful community engagement. - Assist the research team in understanding the meaning of Community members' views and lived experiences, and the implications of these for current and future research. - Engage in other forms of knowledge translation, such as direct engagement with policy makers, scholarly blogs (e.g. The Conversation), media and public debate. - Engage with, and develop, collaborative research partnerships within the School, the Faculty and with national and international partners. - Attend and contribute actively to team meetings. - Present study results at local, national and international conferences and forums. - Attend and actively participate in departmental and school seminars, meetings and/or committee memberships
+- Engage with, and develop, collaborative research partnerships within the School, the Faculty and with national and international partners. - Attend and contribute actively to team meetings through participation in discussions or related research publications and the presentation of research data for discussion. - Present study results at local, national and international conferences and forums. - Attend and actively participate in departmental and school seminars, meetings and/or committee memberships.